velocitychat/.github/profile/README.md

 The new revolution of old chatting apps.

 ## Questions and Answers
-> Is Escaropen going to be open-source?
+> Is Velocity going to be open-source?

 Maybe in the future.
 We're planning on making it more stable first.